apache/maven/src/site/markdown/configuring.md

 Maven is a command line tool, and, as such, accepts various command line arguments.
 The `MAVEN_ARGS` environment value is used to provide additional arguments to Maven.
-Those arguments will be pre-pended to the actual list of command line arguments.
+Those arguments will be prepended to the actual list of command line arguments.

 For example, options and goals could be defined with the value `-B -V checkstyle:checkstyle`.